tanglef/tanglef.github.io/_teachings/Optim_HAX606X.md

     alt: "surface"
 ---

 This is an undergraduate course (in French!) introducing standard techniques from convex optimization.
 Numerical elements are provided in Python.
-Codes and questions are written with [Joseph Salmon](http://josephsalmon.eu).
+Codes and questions are written with [Joseph Salmon](http://josephsalmon.eu) and [Amélie Vernay](https://github.com/AmelieVernay).

 $$f(x, y) = \frac{xy}{1+e^{x^2 - y^2}}$$
 {% include feature_row id="falling" type="center" %}